Lowest Mortgage Rate in Canada. Starting from 2.99%

 ARTICLE CONTENTS

-• National December home sales fell 5.8% from last month (after rising by 2.8% in November)
+• National January home sales fell 3.3% from last month (after falling by 5.8% in November)

-• The MLS® Home Price Index (HPI; not seasonally adjusted) decreased slightly by 0.3% over last month and was down 0.2% from last December
+• The MLS® Home Price Index (HPI; not seasonally adjusted) increased by 0.5% over last month

-Next CREA update is coming on February 18, 2025.
-Hold on to your toque as we gauge how Canadian housing markets are affected by U.S. Trump administration trade policies.
+Next CREA update is coming on March 17, 2025.
+Keep that double-double in hand as we gauge Canadian housing markets heading into spring.

-“If tariffs go ahead, many home buyers will hold back, worried about their financial futures.
-Even if interest rates fall further to support an economic blow, buyers will still likely hesitate.
+"With full-blown tariffs on tap, many home buyers could hold back, worried about their financial futures.
+Even if interest rates fall further to support the economic blow, buyers will still likely hesitate.
 These factors could moderate housing demand, putting downward pressure on home prices.”

 – Dan Eisner, TNM Founder and CEO